 Kale with Greek EVOO, Oranges & Garlic, Mani Style

-My local farmer's market in Athens just started carrying kale in the horta or greens section, and I couldn't think of a better way to cook it than this, inspired by a very traditional greens recipe from the Mani, where spinach and other sweet greens are cooked with garlic, oranges and olive oil.
+My local farmer's market in Athens just started carrying kale and I couldn't think of a better way to cook it than this, inspired by a very traditional greens recipe from the Mani, where spinach and other sweet greens are cooked with garlic, oranges and olive oil.
 To find some of the artisinal Greek products you'll need to make this, visit my online shop here, where you'll discover a host of lovingly curated Greek ingredients.

 - Separate the kale into leaves, trim and rinse well.
 Drain thoroughly in a salad spinner.